Last updated: October 4, 2018

 Photo: János Tamás

 This quaint little town is just a stone’s throw away from Budapest, which also makes this place one of the most popular places to visit in Hungary.
-Szentendre is famous for being an artsy place with lots of galleries, and one Hungary’s most famous museums – Skanzen.
+Szentendre is famous for being an artsy place with lots of galleries, and one of Hungary’s most famous museums – Skanzen.

 29. Off the beaten tourist path